-“I hit an animal last night.”
+“I hit a fox last night.”

-“That’s what I thought.
-Maybe I saved someone’s chickens by hitting it.”
-This happened in rural-ish Oak Ridge in the northwest part of Guilford County.
+“It dashed in front of my car, out of nowhere,” I said.
+“There was nothing I could do!”
+He ran toward death like a kamikaze pilot.
+I could still see him; hear that sound.
+“Maybe I saved someone’s chickens by hitting it.”
+This happened in rural-ish Oak Ridge, in the northwest part of Guilford County.

 “Maybe.”